connamara/quickfixn/Examples/README.txt

 Executor
 ========

-The Executor example demonstrates how to create an acceptor to crack messages and execute orders.
+The Executor example takes incoming orders and executes them.
+Executor demonstrates how to create an acceptor to crack messages and execute orders.
 The Executor class inherits MessageCracker and implements Application.
 For more information on how message cracking works - http://quickfixn.org/tutorial/receiving-messages

 The OnMessage callbacks show you how to get field values from the NewOrderSingle